markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You need to create a copy of a custom Compute Engine Virtual Machine (VM) to facilitate an e pected increase in application traffic due to a business acquisition.
+### You need to create a copy of a custom Compute Engine Virtual Machine (VM) to facilitate an expected increase in application traffic due to a business acquisition.
 What should you do?

 - [ ] Create a Compute Engine snapshot of your base VM.
 Create your images from that snapshot.
 - [ ] Create a Compute Engine snapshot of your base VM.
 Create your instances from that snapshot.